 by George C. Clark, Sr. and John D. Clark, Sr.

-the Spirit of truth which comes out from the Father, he will testify of me.”
+“When the Comforter comes, whom I will send to you from the Father, the Spirit of truth which comes out from the Father, he will testify of me.”

-Paul wrote, “The Spirit itself bears witness, together with our spirit, that we are children of God” (Rom.
+The Spirit’s witness, the Comforter’s Testimony, sets God’s way of salvation apart from all other religions.
+No religion but God’s bears His mark of approval, the Spirit’s testimony.
+Only God’s is a two-testimony religion.
+Throughout history, people everywhere have claimed to belong to God, but man’s testimony is insufficient if it is alone.
+It is the second testimony, God’s, that seals the covenant.
+Paul wrote, “The Spirit bears witness, together with our spirit, that we are children of God” (Rom.
 8:16).
-These are the two witnesses, my Reader: God’s Spirit and yours.
+God’s Spirit and yours are the two witnesses, my Reader.
 I know that you have one of them, but what about the one that confirms the covenant, the Comforter’s Testimony?
 In other words, did the Spirit of God testify through you when it came into your heart?

-It is remarkable that, despite the testimonies of multitudes of believers, many people deny the existence of the Comforter’s Testimony.
+It is remarkable that, despite the testimonies of multitudes of Spirit-baptized believers, many people deny the existence of the Comforter’s Testimony.
 Some admit that the earliest disciples spoke in tongues, but then they say that tongues have ceased, though they cannot say who did away with them.
-Can you imagine Jesus, after coming to this sinful world and giving his life to complete God’s plan of salvation, allowing someone to change His plan, or to do away with part of it?
-No, my friend, this New Testament is eternal and unchangeable.
+Can you imagine Jesus, after coming to this sinful world and giving his life to complete God’s plan of salvation, allowing someone to change His plan or to do away with part of it?
+No, my friend, the New Testament is eternal and unchangeable.
 Jesus declared, “My words will never pass away.”
-We must go God’s way, for “he who climbs up some other way is a thief and a robber.”
+We must go God’s way, for “he who climbs up at some other place is a thief and a robber.”

 The Scriptures give no indication of the withdrawal of the blessings Christ bestowed.
 Long after the initial outpouring of the holy Spirit in Acts 2, the saints were still speaking in tongues and thanking God for it (1Cor.
 14:18).
-Gentiles received the holy Spirit and spoke in tongues long after Pentecost.
-And remember, Paul strictly warned the saints that if any man, or even an angel, came preaching any other gospel than that which he preached, he was to be accursed (Gal.
+Gentiles received the Spirit and spoke in tongues long after Pentecost.
+And remember, Paul strictly warned the saints that if any man, or even an angel, came preaching any other gospel than that which he preached, he was accursed (Gal.
 1:8–9).
-If anyone has caused speaking in tongues to cease, it is ministers who teach against it, not Jesus, who purchased that blessing with his blood.
+If anyone has caused speaking in tongues to cease, it is Christian ministers who teach against it, not Jesus, who purchased that blessing with his blood.

 Yes, many teach that speaking in tongues is not for today, but God knows their hearts.
 In fact, it is precisely because God knows their hearts that they have not received His Spirit and do not speak in tongues.
 Peter said that God gives the holy Spirit to all who obey Him (Acts 5:32).
 Therefore, we know that those who have not yet received the Spirit and spoken in tongues have not completed their obedience to God, though they certainly may do so; we pray that they will.